 Another pro in the furnace category is the initial investment price.
 A furnace is generally around $500 to $1000 cheaper than a heat pump when installed, not including any duct work.
 That’s not chump-change.

-Cons of a Furnace.
+Cons of a Furnace

 The biggest argument against the use of a furnace is the cost of fuel.
 Depending on the type of furnace that you purchase, you can be spending thousands of dollars a year on fueling your furnace.
-I’d recommend you take a look at the most common types of fuel for your area because even though you might plan on buying a gas furnace there might not be gas available in your area.
-Don’t just assume that the fuel you use to heat your home is your choice.
-A lot of it depends on the infrastructure of your area.
+In most cases, a gas furnace will be significantly cheaper to operate than a heat pump, but do you have access to natural gas?

 Heat Pump vs Furnace – Which Should You Choose?

 The biggest factor that should be used to examine the heat pump vs furnace debate is the region you live in.
 In general, if you live in Bozeman, Montana or any northern states that endure harsh winters, then a furnace will be your best option.

-Heat Pump – Average Winter Temperature > 50 Degrees Fahrenheit.
+- Heat Pump – Average Winter Temperature > 40 Degrees Fahrenheit.

-Furnace – Average Winter Temperature < 50 Degrees Fahrenheit.
+- Furnace – Average Winter Temperature < 40 Degrees Fahrenheit.